lm3nitro/Projects/New/Network Services SMB.md

 ![Pasted image 20240918141635](https://github.com/user-attachments/assets/4ae32adf-7f00-4918-a81d-1b7192317bf5)

-The output above shows the misconfiguraiton.
+The output above shows the misconfiguration.
 It shows that anonymous has access to read/write.

 ## Wireshark: